Wednesday, January 2, 2013

 • The arms are low so you can hang over them or rest your head on them.

-• Looks nice and boxy and modern, just how i wanted.
+• Looks nice and boxy and modern, not overstuffed and fluffy looking like most other wide chairs.

 Cons: